HARRY THORPE 1883–1962

 At daybreak the enemy commenced a heavy shell fire on the village, the house occupied by Battalion HQ being destroyed.

-At 7.10 am it was reported that a considerable number of the enemy were massing round our right flank towards Escobecques.
+At 7.10 am it was reported that a considerable number of the enemy were moving round our right flank towards ESCOBECQUES.
 At 10 am B Company was sent to reinforce the trenches on the right.
-At 11.30 am 1 company of Durham Light Infantry arrived to reinforce the BM.
+At 11.30 am 1 company of Durham Light Infantry arrived to reinforce the Battalion.
 About 1 pm a vigorous attack was made on our front trenches, but it was driven off with considerable loss.
 About 3 pm enemy commenced his advance against the right flank supported by artillery from north, east and south.
 All remaining reserves, 3 platoons of Durham Light Infantry and about 50 men were pushed to aid the 5 platoons who were holding that flank.
-The enemys advance was however very ?? and we were vastly outnumbered.
+The enemy’s advance was however very rapid and we were vastly outnumbered.
 The few remaining men were collected and fell back, some covered the retirement of a battery of our guns and others assisted to man handle the guns onto the road.
-For some time the remnants of the battalion held on to some high ground overlooking the sandpits west of Ennetteres, but at 7 pm fell back to the road running through T of Fetus.
+For some time the remnants of the battalion held on to some high ground overlooking the sandpits west of Ennetieres, but at 7 pm fell back to the road running through the T of FETUS.
 Here we joined up with the Durham Light Infantry and West Yorkshire Regiments and remained in position until ordered to fall back to Bois Grenier.

 Casualties 710 NCOs and men missing.

 Nottingham Evening Post dated 5.2.15 shows Harry Thorpe as being reported missing under dates 6th to 10th December 1914.